-The heart of the original 1805 land grant is home to the descendants of John and Elizabeth Macarthur, including Camden Park House and gardens and remains an active farm with annual dairy production of over 2 million litres of milk and poultry production of around 450,000 chickens.
+The heart of the original 1805 land grant is home to the descendants of John and Elizabeth Macarthur, including Camden Park House and gardens and remains an active farm.
 Camden continues to exhibit characteristics of its colonial heritage as a privately founded English-style village on the estate of Camden Park, its farming economy, its rural landscape, its Britishness and imperial linkages, and many parallels with the closed estate villages of nineteenth-century England.